GoldenMaximo/4-Code-Review/README.md

 NEXT_PUBLIC_NASA_APOD_KEY=*
 ```

 _The planetary endpoint could very well be fixed.
-However, setting all endpoints on .env is a project pattern I impose._
+However, setting all endpoints on `.env` is a project pattern I impose._

 ## Running

-After having installed the dependencies and having configured .env, you can then build the application with:
+After having installed the dependencies and having configured `.env`, you can then build the application with:

 ```
 npm run build